NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 *These workflows are the ones that will be most helpful for Administrators.
 Administrators are able to complete all of the workflows available to Advisors and Super Users.
-They also have a few additional capabilities within the ANET front end outlined here, which can be found in the left-hand menu under **“Admin”**.*
+They also have a few additional capabilities within the ANET front end outlined here, which can be found on the left-hand menu under **“Admin”**.*

 ### Setting a Default Approval Organization